aileot/nvim-thyme/README.md

 -->

 > [!CAUTION]
+> Please make sure to disable the `lazy.nvim`'s `performance.rtp.reset`
-> The lazy.nvim `performance.rtp.reset` option is incompatible with nvim-thyme.
+> option.
+(The option is enabled by default.)
-> Otherwise, you would get into "loop or previous error" or would be complained
+> Otherwise, you would get into "loop or previous error," or would be
-> that the literal substring `"/thyme/compile"` is missing in `&runtimepath`.
+> complained that the literal substring `"/thyme/compile"` is missing in
+> `&runtimepath`.

 <details open>
 <summary>